BIO-RSG/PhytoFit/fst_tutorial.md

 ```

 Note that `point.in.polygon()` returns an integer vector of values the same length as point.x and point.y, where the value is 0 if the point is outside the bounds, 1 if it's inside, 2 if on the edge, and 3 if on a vertex.
 Converting this to a logical vector makes all 0 points *FALSE* and everything else *TRUE*.

+Also note that if you're using eof data, which is already on a smaller grid defined by gosl_lats and gosl_lons, you can skip this step (but it won't hurt to do it anyway).

 Now use this index to subset the data and vectors of coordinates: